lancachenet/docker-compose/README.md

 ## `CACHE_DISK_SIZE`
 This setting will constrain the upper limit of space used by cached data.
 You generally want to leave a small gap (10-20GB at least) between the size listed here and the available storage space used for the cached data, just in case.

-The cache server will automatically cached data when the total stored amount approaches this limit, in a least-recently-used fashion (oldest data, least accessed deleted first).
+The cache server will automatically delete cached data when the total stored amount approaches this limit, in a least-recently-used fashion (oldest data, least accessed deleted first).

 > **Note:** that this must be given in megabytes with an `m` suffix (e.g. the default value, `1000000m`).